meditate.com.au

 Guides

-By utilizing specific mindfulness protocols, we can effectively dampen the activity of the Default Mode Network (DMN), the brain’s “auto-pilot” system responsible for the “worry loops” and self-criticism that drive chronic anxiety.
-Breaking the autopilot cycle is easier with a tactical guide.
-We’ve reviewed the Best Meditation Apps of 2026 that offer “Micro-Mindfulness” sessions specifically designed to deactivate the DMN in under five minutes.
+By using targeted mindfulness techniques, we can actually quiet down the Default Mode Network (DMN), the brain’s autopilot system that fuels the repetitive worry loops and harsh self-criticism behind chronic anxiety.
+Breaking out of this autopilot loop is much easier with a structured approach.
+We’ve rounded up the Best Meditation Apps of 2026 that feature quick “Micro-Mindfulness” sessions specifically designed to quiet the DMN in under five minutes.

 The Decentering Effect and the Amygdala